daniel3735928559/wip-ulam/README.md

   simple distribution (maybe a binomial distribution?), rather than the sort of "peak with some noise" in the simple picture.

+### Questions

+* What is alpha?

+* What do the peaks mean in the distribution of a_n mod 2pi/alpha?

+* Why is the sequence starting with (12,13) almost always odd?
+There may or may not be finitely many evens in this sequence, but they seem very very low density.

 ### 20151220 More alphas

 We compute these in `experiment1` and `experiment2`